Historical Society of Forest Park

 1903 - 1971

-Social Worker, Civic Leader, Library Board Member
+• Civic Leader • Library Board Member

 Viola Gitzel, a lifelong resident of Forest Park, served our town in many ways.
 She was an active member and president of the Forest Park Women’s Club, the Women’s Club of America, the Infant Welfare Society, and the Forest Park Centennial Committee.
 As a longtime member of the Forest Park Library Board and Friends of the Library, she nurtured its growth and expansion.
 She was very active in St. John Church and was always willing to serve on any project in which she believed.